Tape library

-In computer storage, a tape library, sometimes called a tape silo, tape robot or tape jukebox, is a storage device that contains one or more tape drives, a number of slots to hold tape cartridges, a barcode reader to identify tape cartridges and an automated method for loading tapes (a robot).
-Additionally, the area where tapes that are NOT currently in a silo are stored is also called a tape library.
-Tape libraries can contain millions of tapes.
+Subsequently, tape libraries became physically automated, and as such are sometimes called a tape silo, tape robot, or tape jukebox.
+These are a storage devices that contain one or more tape drives, a number of slots to hold tape cartridges, a barcode reader to identify tape cartridges, and an automated method for loading tapes (a robot).
+Such solutions are mostly used for backups and for digital archiving.
+Additionally, the area where tapes that are not currently in a silo are stored is also called a tape library.
 One of the earliest examples was the IBM 3850 Mass Storage System (MSS), announced in 1974.